Affiliate links on Android Authority may earn us a commission. Learn more.

 - Bing Chat delivers longer responses in its Creative mode, while Bard seems better suited to quickly answer questions.

-- Both Google Bard and Bing Chat require you to join a waitlist before you can use them.
-But once you gain access, Bing Chat is available on more platforms, including a mobile app, the Edge web browser, and Skype group chats.
+- Microsoft has brought Bing Chat to more platforms, including mobile apps, the Edge web browser, and Skype group chats.

 Keep reading to learn more about the differences between Bard and Bing Chat.